JmAtochePascual/Mini-projects-python/README.md

 # Mini Projects

-These are small projects for python beginners.
+These are small projects for Python beginners where operations are carried out with the basics of programming and logic handling.

 ## 01 - Text Analyzer